 (This article is copyrighted (©) 2016 by James L. Kelley, an independent scholar based in Norman, Oklahoma.
 He has published books and articles about religion since 2009, when A Realism of Glory (Rollinsford, NH: Orthodox Research Institute) appeared.
 Mr. Kelley’s research interests include new religious movements, western esotericism, and modern Eastern Orthodox theology.
 He has taught at East Central University in Ada, Oklahoma, and the University of Oklahoma in Norman.
+His complete collection of articles for the jonestown report may be found here.
 He may be reached at firstname.lastname@example.org.)

 In my article Nurture Failure: A Psychobiographical Approach to the Childhood of Jim Jones, I theorized that Jim Jones came to see himself as a do-or-die nurturer who would rather see his charges perish than to “fail” them as a protector or nurse.
 Since this article appeared in the jonestown report in November 2015, I have chanced across further evidence that supports my thesis.
 Not only this, but my revisiting of the sources has convinced me that there is a clear Gnostic influence on Jones’ thought (though his knowledge of the ancient Gnostics may have come through popular summaries or through New Age or Theosophical literature).